x

 Transfer of Credits from Other Institutions

-1. Texas A&M International University's admission policy for transfer students requires an applicant to have official transcripts sent from all previous institutions.
+1. Texas A&M International University's (TAMIU) admission policy for transfer students requires an applicant to have official transcripts sent from all previous institutions.
 Credit is allowed for work completed in other institutions which are approved by the appropriate regional accrediting agency.

 2. The transfer of courses from other institutions in the state of Texas to TAMIU are guided and controlled by the general provisions of the Texas Higher Education Coordinating Board (THECB) Rules and Regulations regarding transfer of credit, core curriculum and field of study courses.